-In addition to the safety performance improvements and Minister of AANDC approval for the Nechalacho Project, the report highlights many other positive accomplishments such as the risk management program, management system development and environmental leadership in the development of REE effluent standards to name a few.
-Avalon is committed to signing a Socio-Economic agreement with the Government of the Northwest Territories prior to starting construction and will continue to negotiate and implement Accommodation Agreements with the Company's Aboriginal partners.
+The report also highlights many other positive accomplishments such as the risk management program, management system development and environmental leadership in the development of REE effluent standards to name a few.
+Avalon is committed to maximizing opportunities for local communities and working with the Company's Aboriginal partners.

 To provide independent advice as to the efficacy of the Company's CSR work, the Company maintains an independent Sustainability Advisory Committee ("SAC") that meets intermittently to review the Company's sustainability-oriented work.
-Mr. Phil Fontaine, former National Chief of the Assembly of First Nations and a member of Avalon's Board of Directors, acts as the SAC Chair.
-The SAC participated in the preparation of the 2014 Sustainability Report during the Quarter.
+No meetings were held in the Quarter, but it is anticipated that the committee will be re-activated with the commencement of significant new work programs on the Separation Rapids and East Kemptville projects in 2015.